JohnEarnest/c-octo/docs/BuildGuide.md

 sudo yum install -y gcc-c++ make
 ```

 On the OLPCs, SDL2 must be built [from source](https://www.libsdl.org/download-2.0.php).
 Experimentally, I found that v2.0.2 builds on these machines, and is sufficiently new for `octode`.
-SDL2 needs some X11 development libraries present to be able to actually initialize a video driver:
+SDL2 needs some [X11](https://en.wikipedia.org/wiki/X_Window_System) development libraries present to be able to actually initialize a video driver.
+For audio support, we also need [ALSA](https://en.wikipedia.org/wiki/Advanced_Linux_Sound_Architecture) development libraries:
 ```
-sudo yum -y install libX11-devel libXext-devel cd ~ mkdir sdl2 cd sdl2
+sudo yum -y install libX11-devel libXext-devel alsa-lib-devel cd ~ mkdir sdl2 cd sdl2